Gorzas/gorzas.github.io/_notes/Public/tech/Running rendering tests with Ember Engines and Mirage.md

 ### Solution

-The usage of `engineResolverFor` [it was deprecated](https://github.com/ember-engines/ember-engines/pull/812/files) in `ember-engines: v.0.9.0` and it has incompatibility issues with latest versions of [[emberjs]].
+The usage of `engineResolverFor` [it was deprecated](https://github.com/ember-engines/ember-engines/pull/812/files) in `ember-engines: v.0.9.0` and it has incompatibility issues with latest versions of [[EmberJS]].
 The new API for testing engines was in [this thread](https://github.com/ember-engines/ember-engines/pull/653) but there wasn't no info in the official docs.

 To solve it:
 - remove the usage of `engineResolverFor`